seL4/docs/Tutorials/seL4Kernel/setting-up.md

 ## Google's Repo tool

-The primary way of obtaining and managing seL4 project source is through the use of Google's Repo tool.
+The primary way of obtaining and managing seL4 project sources is through the use of Google's Repo tool.

 To install run:
 ```sh